 Can I vote in person before Election Day?

-The primary election is Tuesday, June 14.
-Polls are open between 6 a.m. and 10 a.m. and close at 8 p.m., with exact hours determined by your town’s population.
+The hours that polls are open may depend on your town’s population.
 Contact your local elections office for exact times or use the state’s voter information portal to find your polling place.
-You’ll still be able to cast a ballot after 8 p.m., as long as you were in line before the polls closed.
+You’ll still be able to cast a ballot after polls close, as long as you were in line beforehand.

 Do I need identification to vote?